-(Last Updated on : 06/10/2010)
+(Last Updated on : 23/08/2017)

 and cold weather.
 These sarees are not only elegant but also light and easily manageable.
-These saris have been very popular choice among the Indian women.
+These sarees have been very popular among the Indian women

 .
-The eco region lies between moister forests; found in directions like the northeast, southeast and southwest.
-These parts receive greater rainfall from the southeast monsoon, and the drier forests and scrublands of the Deccan
+The eco region lies between moister forests which are found within the routes like the northeast, southeast and southwest.
+These parts receive greater rainfall from the southeast monsoon and the drier forests with the scrublands of the Deccan

 The Narmada Valley Project intends to connect the stream of the economic wealth for the concerned areas.
 The whole project includes the construction of 30 major, 135 medium and 3,000 minor dams

 on the river.
 The full curves of the Narmada Valley Development Plan emerged only towards the late 1980s.
 It is a grand plan which imagines the building of 30 big dams.
 The struggle of the people of the Narmada valley against the large dams began when people displaced by Sardar Sarovar Project began while organizing it in 1985-86.
 Since then, the struggle spread to cover other major dams in various stages of planning and construction mainly the Maheshwar, Maan, Narmada Sagar, Goi and Jobat.
 Tawa and Bargi Dams were completed in the year of 1973 and 1989 respectively.
 Of the 30 big dams proposed in the Narmada River valley, Sardar Sarovar Project (SSP) and Narmada Sagar Project (NSP) are the largest dams.
 The Maheshwar and Omkareshwar dams along with Sardar Sarovar Project and Narmada Sagar Project are to form a complex which would finally cater to the requirements of SSP.